+Grant amounts vary based on the financial need of each applicant.
+Grants are available through the federal government to all students who are U.S. citizens or eligible non-citizens are eligible to apply if they do not have a Bachelor's Degree.
 Grant aid assistance does not have to be repaid unless you withdraw from school and owe a refund.
-Amounts vary based on the financial need of each applicant.
-Grants are available through the federal government.
-All students who are U.S. citizens or eligible non-citizens are eligible to apply if they do not have a Bachelor's Degree.
-Pell Grants are awarded based on financial need.

-Applications for grants can be submitted by completing the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
+Applications for grants can be submitted by completing the Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov/h/apply-for-aid/fafsa.
 You may use the IRS Data Retrieval Process when completing the FAFSA online.
 FAFSA provides instructions to link to the IRS while completing the FAFSA.
 Certain data elements such as Adjusted Gross Income (AGI) and taxes paid will be transferred for you into the FAFSA.
-The data is considered "verified" for FAFSA purposes, however a student can still be chosen for verification.
+The data is considered "verified" for FAFSA purposes, however a student can still be selected for verification.